 Artificial Intelligence redefines the healthcare industry by reducing costs for payers, insurance companies, and hospitals, improving healthcare quality, and improving patient outcomes.
 AI is expanding across multiple industries, especially healthcare.

 The technology will likely reduce costs and accelerate multiple processes.
 It is used to analyze a large quantity of patient data and increase disease detection accuracy.
 Using Artificial Intelligence will enable healthcare professionals to review and translate the results of mammograms 30 times faster and 99 percent more accurately.

 It reduces the number of biopsies required and equips healthcare professionals to provide better treatment plans.
 Microsoft is reportedly trying to develop a machine, referred to as ‘Hanover,’ that is aimed at memorizing relevant medical records to predict optimal drug combinations for patients with cancer.

 Verge Genomics is a promising startup company that uses Artificial Intelligence to monitor the impact specific drug treatment plans have on the brain of humans, beginning with the preclinical phase.

-AI will potentially play a prominent role in the acceleration of drug discovery and research processes.
+AI will potentially play a prominent role in accelerating drug discovery and research processes.
 The time required for a drug to go from laboratory development to patient use should decrease.
 The current average is 12 years.

 Cloud solutions allow healthcare companies to become more integrated and interconnected.
 They can store digital information safely and securely.
-The healthcare industry must manage a large amount of data in various formats, from multiple sources that range from partner organizations, medical and social information, and patient records.
+The healthcare industry must manage a large amount of data in various formats, from multiple sources that range from partner organizations to medical and social information and patient records.